danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Local invariant feature/Detector.md

 But M can always be diagonalized with rotations:
 ![[Pasted image 20230331121835.png]]
+That's why this method is **invariant to rotations.**

-Computing eigenvalues for every pixel is very expensive though, so a better solution is using an approximation:
+Computing eigenvalues for every pixel is very expensive though, so a better solution is using an approximation that exploits determinant and trace.
 ![[Pasted image 20230331122530.png]]
 ### Steps
 Harris Corner Detector follow usually 3 steps:
 **1. Compute C for each pixel**
 ![[Pasted image 20230331122835.png]]
 **2. Select only pixels where C is higher than a threshold T**